google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

 ## Tsume and Proportional Metrics (palt)

 Although Japanese fonts are designed full-width, some characters inevitably end up having more whitespace on both sides of the letter.
-This is because Japanese Kana used to be written vertically, so both the letter width and height varied back then.
-Therefore when typesetting, especially in the narrow textbox, the line would look jaggedly due to the inconsistent whitespace.
-To resolve this problem, Japanese typography uses its own setting called _Tsume_, in other words _Proportional Metrics_, instead of tracking or kerning.
+This is because Japanese Kana used to be written vertically, so both the letter width and height varied.
+Therefore, when typesetting, especially in the narrow textbox, the line would appear jagged due to the inconsistent whitespace.
+To resolve this problem, Japanese typography uses its own setting called _Tsume,_ or _Proportional Metrics_, instead of tracking or kerning.
 Tsume enables the font to tighten its typesetting.
-The difference between Tsume and Kerning is that Tsume shrinks the whitespace on both sides of the letter, while kerning goes in between two letters.
-Tsume values are defined by the type designers when designing the font, and users can’t set their own value.
+The difference between Tsume and kerning is that Tsume shrinks the whitespace on both sides of the letter, while kerning goes in between two letters.
+Tsume values are defined by the type designer when designing the font, and users can’t set their own value.
 Some Japanese type foundries are updating their flagship fonts with Japanese kerning values in addition to the Tsume.
 Tracking is rarely used.
 “Betagumi” typesetting is also very popular—it means block typesetting with no Tsume or kerning.

 <figure>